Sponsored Transactions Smart Contract#

 Only use these online tools that generate private keys for you in your test cases.
 Don’t use the key in a production setting, since the private key might be known to the online webpage provider and should not be considered safe.

-into the message field and switch the Msg Encoding
+Copy the message_hash into the message field and switch the Msg Encoding to hex (not text).

 This action generates a signature in the last field in the above screenshot.